-An intense, smoky, urbane adult fantasy and the first book in the Green Bone Saga.
-Set on the thrumming island country of Kekon, enemy clans, No Peak and The Mountain, clash in territorial wars whilst harnessing the power of Jade, a dangerous natural resource that with the right training grants its Green Bone users enhanced magical abilities.
+Jade City is the intense, smoky first book in the Green Bone adult fantasy saga.
+Set on the thrumming island country of Kekon, enemy clans No Peak and The Mountain clash in territorial wars whilst harnessing the mysterious power of Jade, a dangerous natural resource, that with the right training grants its Green Bone users enhanced magical abilities.
 In this world of gang rivalries and intoxicating Jade power, duty and honour to the clan is everything.

-I thought the setting was incredibly rich and the characterisation was altogether strong; Lan (the Pillar) esteems honour and peace and family but struggles to affirm his leadership despite his clear skills in that area.
-Hilo (the Horn) is the epitome of power and charm but with a bullheadedness as to be indiscreet with his emotions.
+I also thought the characterisation was strong; Lan (the Pillar) esteems honour, peace and family but struggles to assert his authority despite his clear leadership skills.
+Hilo (the Horn) is the epitome of power and charm but with a bullheadedness that makes him unable to control his emotions.
 Shae (the Prodigal Daughter?) is calculating and intelligent.
-She unlike her older brothers sees a life for herself outside the clan.
+Unlike her older brothers, she desires life outside the clan.
 Other standout characters for me were Anden, Bero and Ayt Mada, the latter being a tenacious villainess that really offered something raw and interesting to the story, especially in the way she challenges the wholly male-centric world of Green Bones and clan honour.

 Lee creates a narrative that has compelling political intrigue, quiet cunning and thrilling fight scenes.
 She appeals to the reader’s curiosity with the mysteriousness of Kekon’s most valued resource.
 In Jade City, the greener you are, the better and accumulating more Jade by defeating your victims in battle is an enviable flex, but Jade can also have dangerous, life-threatening consequences, when not used correctly.
 As we read about characters falling into the trap of Jade misuse, it pulls us further into the story as their fates unfold.